DIY: Custom Stenciled DoormatSTENCILS ONLINE

 DIY: CUSTOM STENCILED DOORMAT

 Let your warm personality be the first thing to welcome your guests, by displaying a custom stenciled door mat outside your door.
-Or if you would rather, keep unwanted visitors at bay with a stencil, little bit of paint and a few selective words.
+Or if you would rather, keep unwanted visitors at bay with a stencil design, little bit of paint and a few selective words.
 Either way, this easy and inexpensive project will be so amazing, everyone will hate to wipe their feet on it.

 Start by creating your custom stencil.
 Try out our custom stencil design studio.
 There are lots of fonts and tools in the designer that will allow you to create a stencil that matches your personality.
 I used a whimsy font for the initials and included some simple clipart.
 I laid out all of my text on a single sheet of stencil material because A: it helps save on costs and B: mylar is super easy to cut out with a pair of scissors (but solvent-proof and extremely durable)